mansoor00727/stock_prediction_model/README.md

-# Airbus Stock Analysis and Prediction
+# Airbus Stock Analysis and Forecasting

 The aim of this project is to analyse historical stock data of Airbus SE and build a predictive model to forecast future stock prices.
 The project uses Python and various data analysis and machine learning libraries to process and analyze the data.